Booking & Classification

 While in custody, inmates may be interviewed by various professional staff members.
 Interviews are sometimes conducted, depending on need, by correctional counselors, psychiatrists, drug and alcohol treatment specialists, chaplains, educators and medical staff, who together help to determine the services and programming appropriate for each inmate.

 INMATES WITH DISABILITIES

 The San Diego County Sheriff’s Department strives to accommodate individuals with disabilities in the jails.
 T.D.D. devices are available for hearing impaired inmates, and many phones are equipped with volume enhancement features.
 Inmates are allowed to retain glasses, dentures and other prosthetic devices while in custody.
 After screening by medical staff, approval may be granted for mobility aids such as canes, crutches and wheelchairs.
 After consultation with the inmate, medical staff may also recommend specialized housing, bunk assignments and medical care in order to meet the inmate’s specific needs.
 Inmates may request accommodation of a disability during the intake medical screening, the medical interview, or at any other time by submitting an inmate request.
 While most requests can be resolved effectively with jail staff, inmate grievances over disability accommodations may be directed to Supervising Nurse Nancy Booth at (858) 974-5964.
-Employment-related ADA issues may be directed to the Sheriff’s Department’s ADA Coordinator, Denise Smith, at 9621 Ridgehaven Court, San Diego, CA 92123 or by calling (858) 974-2019.
+Employment-related ADA issues may be directed to the Sheriff’s Department’s ADA Coordinator, Jennifer Lawson, at 9621 Ridgehaven Court, San Diego, CA 92123 or by calling (858) 974-2019.